PortfolioEffect/PE-HFT-R/README.md

 </a>

 # PortfolioEffectHFT Package for R
-R package/API to PortfolioEffect Quant service for high frequency trading (HFT) strategy backtests, intraday portfolio analysis and portfolio optimization.
+R package/API to PortfolioEffect cloud service for high frequency trading (HFT) strategy backtests, intraday portfolio analysis and portfolio optimization.

 ## About PortfolioEffect